xeounxzxu/kotest-extensions-spring/kotest-spring-restdocs/README.md

 ./gradlew clean :kotest-spring-restdocs:publishToMavenLocal
 ```

+#### Release via GitHub Actions + JitPack
+1. Update `gradle.properties` so `kotestSpringRestdocsVersion` reflects the release version.
+2. Create a Git tag whose name matches that version (for example, `git tag 1.0.0 && git push origin 1.0.0`).
+3. GitHub Actions runs the `release` workflow, checks the tag, builds the project, and triggers JitPack.
+4. Once the workflow finishes, confirm the build on JitPack and consume the artifact using the new tag.

 ### Usage Example
 Below is a Spring MVC slice test that produces REST Docs snippets.
 For a full setup, check the example module.